h3lio5/episodic-lifelong-learning/README.md

 * amazon_review_full_csv.tar.gz
 * dbpedia_csv.tar.gz

-Place the train and test csv files after renaming them according to their corresponding dataset names in the original_data subdirectory of the data/ directory.For instance, place training set of amazon under the original_data directory under the name
+Place the train and test csv files after renaming them according to their corresponding dataset names in the original_data subdirectory of the data/ directory.For instance, place training set of amazon under the original_data directory under the name.
 The repository should like this after downloading and placing the data in the appropriate folders
 ``` Batchfile
 root